 In those cases, where the possible outflow of economic resource as a result of present obligations is considered improbable or remote, or the amount to be provided for cannot be measured reliably, no liability is recognized in the financial statements.
-Similarly, possible inflows of economic benefits to the Company that do not yet meet the recognition criteria of an asset are considered contingent assets, hence, are not recognized in the financial statements.
+Similarly, possible inflows of economic benefits to the Company that do not yet meet the recognizion criteria of an asset are considered contingent assets, hence, are not recognized in the financial statements.
 On the other hand, any reimbursement that the Company can be virtually certain to collect from a third party with respect to the obligation is recognized as a separate asset not exceeding the amount of the related provision.

-2.8 Pre-Need and Insurance Premium Reserves
+2.9 Pre-Need and Insurance Premium Reserves

 Pre-need reserves (PNR) are recognized for all pre-need benefits guaranteed and payable by the Company as defined in the pre-need life plan contracts.
-PNR for life plans are determined using the requirements on provisioning of PAS 37, Provisions, Contingent Liabilities and Contingent Assets, and the specific method of computation required by the IC as described below.
+PNR for life plans are determined using the requirements on provisioning of PAS 37 and the specific method of computation required by the IC as described below and in the succeeding page.